Litlefjellet in Romsdal – Short and Scenic Ridge Hike

 The area at and around Åndalsnes in Romsdal has a large selection of hotels and other accommodation options.

-View from Mt Litlefjellet to Romsdalen Valley.
-We can see Mt Romsdalshorn and Trollveggen. Åndalsnes and the Romsdalsfjord to the right.
+View from Mt Litlefjellet to the Romsdalen Valley, Mt Romsdalshorn and Trollveggen. Åndalsnes and the Romsdalsfjord to the right.

 Romsdalseggen and Litlefjellet – Map Overview (markings are not accurate).